| Wheeling’s

 in business.
 You take the profits, from selling Great Controversy, and

 use them to publish and distribute literature attacking its author.
+We received

 this collection of false charges, and found it to be horrible.
 A week